lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 gameItems = new GameItem[]{statusTextItem, compassItem};
 ```

-Notice also that, in order for the compass to point upwards we need to rotate 180 degrees since the model will often tend to use OpenGL space like coordinates, and if we are expecting screen coordinates it would pointing downwards.
+Notice also that, in order for the compass to point upwards we need to rotate 180 degrees since the model will often tend to use OpenGL space  coordinates.
+If we are expecting screen coordinates it would pointing downwards.
 The ```Hud``` class will also provide a method to update the angle of the compass that must take this also into consideration.

 ```java
 public void rotateCompass(float angle) {